Bicycle Helmet Laws in Honolulu, HI

 In addition to Hawaii’s bicycle helmet law, there are other safety regulations that bicyclists are required to follow.
 Cyclists must:

-- Use the bicycle lane whenever one is available.
-If there is no bicycle lane, riders should use the right-most lane of traffic.
-However, bicyclists are allowed to use the center lane in certain circumstances, such as to make a left turn at an intersection or to avoid debris in the right lane.
+• Use the bicycle lane whenever one is available.
+If there is no bicycle lane, riders should use the right-most traffic lane.
+However, bicyclists can use the center lane in certain circumstances, such as making a left turn at an intersection or avoiding debris in the right lane.

 Why Should You Wear a Helmet?